milgra/zenmusic/doc/TECH.md

 sdl2 ffmpeg glew gmake clang-format
 ```

 Use your preferred IDE.
-It's adviced that you hook clang-format to file save.
+It's advised that you hook clang-format to file save.

 Please follow these guidelines :